zertosh/unreachable-branch-transform/README.md

 * `unreachable-branch-transform` can be used a [browserify](https://github.com/substack/node-browserify) transform.
 Just include it like any other transform.
 * `unreachable-branch-transform` can also be used on raw code by calling the `transform` function exposed by requiring the package.
-* For more control, you can also use the `jstransform` visitors directly via the `visitorList` property on the module.

 Credit